10 Best Software Development Methodologies

 Cons:

-The Dynamic System Model inherits much of its principles from the Rapid Application Development framework.
+The System Dynamics Model inherits many of its principles from the Rapid Application Development framework.
 This refined software development methodology is aimed at the prompt delivery and aligning project goals to business needs.
 It features four iterative phases of feasibility & business study, functional model, design & build, and implementation.

 Throughout the process, end users are greatly involved in providing feedback.
 This reduces the risk of straying from the project goals and requirements.
 The Dynamic Systems Model also features detailed documentation, which is lacking in most Agile frameworks.